Things to Do during Rainy Season in Japan 2021

 2. Explore Greatest Museums

-Rain could be the good excuse to visit museums and spend all day long.
-From historical exhibition to unique digital arts, Japan has various kinds of the world greatest museums and exclusive exhibitions which are held occasionally.
+Rain could be a great excuse to visit museums and spend all day long.
+From historical treasures to the latest digital art, Japan has various kinds of the world greatest museums and galleries to match your taste.
+Besides regular exhibits, numbers of special exhibitions are held for a limited time.
+You can check the hottest upcoming exhibitions from the link below.

 Check the list of Tokyo’s greatest museums: